 In 1967, the American Society for Theatre Research was incorporated under the laws of New Jersey as a nonprofit corporation.
 In informal correspondence, the society is referred to as "ASTR."

 ASTR is the only theatre organization in the United States affiliated with IFTR and the American Council of Learned Societies.
 ASTR cooperates with the Theatre Library Association to host its annual conference and the Association for Theatre in Higher Education in many endeavors of mutual interest.
 ASTR also maintains liaisons and correspondence with the National Humanities Alliance, Performance Studies International, the Society of Dance History Scholars, and the Kurt Weill Foundation for Music regarding the administration of the Kurt Weill Prize.

-For more extensive histories of ASTR, see Thomas F. Marshall's "The First Quarter Century of ASTR" and Gary Williams's article on the second twenty-five years, which was delivered at the 50th Anniversary Conference in Chicago and will be published in the upcoming issue of Theatre Survey.
+For more extensive histories of ASTR, see Thomas F. Marshall's "The First Quarter Century of ASTR" and Gary Williams's article, "A Serious Joy: ASTR from 1981 to 2006." on the second twenty-five years, which was delivered at the 50th Anniversary Conference in Chicago.

-To commemorate its 50th Anniversary in 2006, ASTR designed a new logo that evokes our mission as theatre and performance scholars to write about an ephemeral and often elusive subject while continuously "writing over" -- in both tribute and challenge -- the scholarship that has preceded us.
-With this logo as a guide, ASTR designed and launched a new website in 2007 to better serve its members and visitors.
+To commemorate its 50th Anniversary in 2006, ASTR designed a new logo that evokes our mission as theatre and performance scholars to write about an ephemeral and often elusive subject while continuously "writing over" - in both tribute and challenge - the scholarship that has preceded us.
+ASTR designed and launched a new website in 2007 and revamped its website in 2012 to better serve its members and visitors.